Calling of an Engineer: Iron Ring

-Iron Rings are presented to those who have undergone the ritual.
+Iron Rings are presented to those who have undergone the Calling.

 The Iron Ring may be made from either iron or stainless steel.
 Presently, only Camp One of the Corporation in Toronto continues to confer rings made from iron; stainless steel rings are conferred at all other locations across Canada.
 The Iron Ring does not certify a person as a Professional Engineer, which requires registration with a relevant professional organisation followed by examination and practical experience.

 Management

-The Corporation of the Seven Wardens (French: Société des Sept Gardiens) is the body that holds the rights and the duty to carry out The Ritual of the Calling of an Engineer.
+The Corporation of the Seven Wardens (French: Société des Sept Gardiens) is the body that holds the rights and the duty to carry out the Calling of an Engineer.
 It is organised into 28 regional branches, called camps, numbered by order of establishment.
 The term camp is used to describe these regional branches because it conveys a smaller, close-knit sense of community.